 “Geeraardt Brandt, Dutch Tolerance, and the Reformation of the Reformation,” Journal of Medieval and Early Modern Studies 46.3 (2016): 485-511.

 “Hamlet’s Early International Lives: Geeraardt Brandt’s De Veinzende Torquatus (1645) and the Performance of Political Realism,” Comparative Literature 68.2 (2016): 155-180.

-“Spinoza’s Calvin: Reformed Theology in the Korte Verhandeling van God, de Mensch en Deszelfs Welstand,” The Young Spinoza, ed.
+“Spinoza’s Calvin: Reformed Theology in the Korte Verhandeling van God, de Mensch en Deszelfs Welstand,” in The Young Spinoza, ed.
 Yitzhak Y. Melamed (Oxford University Press, 2015), 144-159.